Fighting for Hong Kong | National Review

 If Tanya Chan is again charged and convicted, she will have to serve the original eight months and then whatever the new sentence is.
 Therefore, “I need to be more careful,” she says.
 She wants to participate in all the activities of the democracy movement, but she will have to be “selective,” as she says.

-When she speaks on the streets, she is something to behold, as you can see in videos: Pretty and feminine, she is also feisty and fearless, hollering for her rights, and those of her fellow citizens.
+When she speaks on the streets, she is something to behold, as you can see in videos — on YouTube, for example.
+Pretty and feminine, she is also feisty and fearless, hollering for her rights, and those of her fellow citizens.

 The protests of 2019 were sparked by an extradition bill, which would have sent Hong Kongers, and foreigners arrested in Hong Kong, to the mainland for justice — which is no kind of justice.
-The bill was eventually withdrawn, but the protests continue.
-So, what do they want now?
+According to reports, there have been as many as 2 million people in the streets of Hong Kong at the same time, protesting.
+Is that true?
+There has been skepticism about this outside Hong Kong.
+The population of the city is only 7.4 million.

+It is absolutely true, says Tanya Chan — and there have probably been more than 2 million.
+No one had ever witnessed anything like it.

+The police brutality has shocked and distressed many Hong Kongers.
+Before the 1980s, says Chan, the police in Hong Kong were corrupt, and a great amount of work was done to correct that.
+“In the past few decades,” she says, “people have actually had a lot of respect for the police” — but no longer.

 Rioting is a very serious charge in Hong Kong, subjecting a person to as much as ten years in prison.
 The U.S. president was not helpful in this regard.
 In August, a reporter asked Donald Trump, “Are you concerned by reports that the Chinese army may be preparing to intervene in Hong Kong against the demonstrators?”
 Trump answered as follows:

-Note: Editor’s Note: The below is a larger version of a piece published in the current issue of National Review.